 NOTE: As a matter of existing LLS policy, in order for students to receive full credit for the two MBA courses that are the required electives for this new concentration, LLS students must complete all of the requirements for the Law & Entrepreneurship Concentration.

 Part One of the seminar addresses a California securities law problem and is available for download at https://my.lls.edu/node/3779.
 Log in using your LLS ID and password.
-After completing the problem, email or send hard copy of your deliverables to Professor Warren, who will record your completion of the requirement (email@example.com, office – B403).
+After completing the problem, email or send hard copy of your deliverables to Professor Treviño, who will record your completion of the requirement (firstname.lastname@example.org, office – B403).

 Students must complete the capstone course, "Business Planning I: Financing the Start-Up and Venture Capital Financing."
 This course allows students to understand the lawyer's role in planning and completing business transactions on behalf of start-up businesses by taking a "client" (i.e., an entrepreneur) through a "simulated deal" (i.e., a capital raising transaction for the new business "client").
 Use of this simulated deal format acquaints students with the legal, ethical and business issues that confront the transactional lawyer in representing an early stage growth company.
 Loyola Professor Therese Maynard and Business Law Practicum Director Emeritus Dana Warren have written a casebook based on the Business Planning I course materials.
 This casebook, Business Planning: Financing the Start-Up Business and Venture Capital Financing, is available from Aspen Publishers